Identify and avoid construction safety risks

 Construction worker attached to harness

 In the construction industry, accidents of varying severity happen every day.
-Anything from needing a bandage to a fatality can occur and it is important that you are aware of the hazards that are present in order to stay safe and avoid injury not only for you, but for the people you work with as well.
+Anything from needing a bandage to a fatality can occur.
+It is important that you are aware of the hazards present in order to stay safe and avoid injury not only for you, but for the people you work with.
 Here are the most common construction safety risks and what you can do to help minimize them.

 Common safety risks in construction